pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 Because we use Strong Authentication as a means of e-Signature, you must please refer to the Strong Authentication section in this documentation to finalize this integration.
 Signing the Terms & Conditions as well as the Tax Declaration Form will generate such SCA notifications.
 </Highlight>

-### 3. Main: Home Page
+### Main: Home Page

-You can now navigate to your app's Home Page.
+You can finally navigate to your app's Home Page.

 ## API endpoints